-The next step is to prepare the jaguars for use.
-You will need to go to luminary micro's jaguar homepage and download the BDC-COMM program and the jaguar firmware.
-Then, you will connect the serial adapter to the the left CAN jack on a black jaguar.
-Plug a terminator into the other jack.
-Power the jaguar (an old Buss 2008 power board with a battery leads is a good choice).
-Connect the serial cable to the computer, and run the program.
+The next step is to prepare the Jaguars for use.
+You will need to go to TI's Jaguar page (free registration required) and download the BDC-COMM program and the Jaguar firmware.
+Then, you will connect the serial adapter to the the left CAN jack on a Black Jaguar.
+Next, plug a terminator into the right jack.
+Then, connect power the Jaguar (an old Buss 2008 power board with a battery leads is a good choice), connect the serial cable to the computer, and run BDC-COMM.
 In the board ID box, you should see a number; if not, then your cable/terminator is bad or your COM port is set wrong.

 In the program, go to file and then update firmware.
 In the dialog box, hit the "..." button and find where you extracted the firmware.
-Be sure you get the right firmware; there is a black jaguar file and a gray jaguar file.
+Be sure you get the right firmware; there is a black Jaguar file and a gray Jaguar file.
 Then select update.

-In the program, you also need to reset the ID of the jaguar.
+In the program, you also need to reset the ID of the Jaguar.
 All Jaguars come with an ID of 1, so to make a chain work, you need to change the ID.
-To do so, take an unbent paperclip and insert it into the "user switch" on the jaguar, located on the right side, below the right mounting hole.
+To do so, take an unbent paperclip and insert it into the "user switch" on the Jaguar, located on the right side, below the right mounting hole.
 In the program, go to the system tab and in the "new board ID" box, enter the new ID (2-63) and select assign.
 Within 5 seconds, push the user button with the paperclip.

-You need to do this with all jaguars.
-The black ones use the same process as above; the gray ones use the same but with a black jaguar connected (and powered) and a CAN cable connecting the black jaguar to the gray jaguar and a terminator on the unused port of the gray jaguar (be sure to use the gray jaguar firmware!).
-You also should somehow mark the ID on the jaguar (little numbered stickers work).
+You need to do this with all Jaguars.
+The black ones use the same process as above; the gray ones use the same but with a black Jaguar connected to power and the computer, a CAN cable connecting the black Jaguar to the gray Jaguar, and a terminator on the unused port of the gray Jaguar (be sure to use the gray Jaguar firmware!).